horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 Now, how do we rephrase our original goal to fit these pretty pictures?
 We're trying to find pairs of points on L (remember they must match in color) which are in the same positions as a pair of points on $L_{\phi}$ (which must have their own matching color).
 This is the intersection of $L$ and $L_{\phi}$.
 We can leave behind our original points and start thinking about $L$ and $L_{\phi}$ alone.

-This is a good point to bring up the interesting exception mentioned at the end of the previous section.
+This is a good point to remind you of the interesting exception mentioned at the end of the previous section.
 The intersection of $L$ and $L_{\phi}$ will contain any solution rectangles, but it also contains any pair $(z,0)$.
 This maps to a rectangle of zero width and zero height!
 And these have any proportion to each other you'd like.

 Plugging in $(z,z)$ will give you the point $(z,0)$ for both $L$ and $L_{\phi}$.
 Later on, we will "remove" these points before we finish our search for the actual solution.
 In fact, we're actually going to leverage the fact that we know $L$ and $L_{\phi}$ have intersect along these points, $\lambda \times \{0\}$.
 We'll use this set of intersections to stitch these two data sets together.
 Then we'll do some topology fun on the conjoined blobs!